WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/README.md

 This library can be implemented into your application by importing it.
 Download wayapaylib.zib file and Extract the .jar file and copy it to your project folder Add jar file as a Module to your Java project:

-      On Intellij IDEA: File -> Project Structure -> libraries -> Click + sign then select java -> select the wayapaylib.jar from the Directories you copy it to-> click ok and apply.
+      On Intellij IDEA: File -> Project Structure -> libraries -> Click + sign then select java ->select the wayapaylib.jar from the Directories you copy it to-> click ok and apply

       On Netbeans: Project properties -> Libraries -> Compile -> ADD JAR/folder -> Add Jar